 Ultimately, the first few episodes were rough.
 Not only were there some minor plot holes, but there is one gigantic issue that really damages this series: the tone shifts.
 You can have a moment in which villagers all horrifyingly stab a man to death in brutal fashion, and then seconds later, they show cracks a random joke.
 They do this so often, and sometimes, in the most inopportune of times, ruining some of the darker and heavier moments of the show.
 Sure, this means that, inevitably, a few of these end up being funny, but, for most part, they end up harming more than helping.

-Let's start with the Drifters.
-Initially, all of them were REALLY hard to like!
-I mean, they were all a bunch of quarreling assholes without anything interesting about their character, and by the end of it, sone of the more minor additions (like Hannibal and Scipio) were still like that.
+It's really hard to tolerate these "Drifters" early on.
+I mean, they were all a bunch of quarreling assholes without anything interesting about their character, and by the end of it, some of the more minor additions (like Hannibal and Scipio) were still like that.
 Luckily, our main trio grew.
 Toyo is a crazed warrior who loves decapitating enemy warriors, as long as they are male.
-His culture, and all Japanese war cultures at the time, do not like the thought of women engaged in combat.
-He end us also being a bot more chivalrous towards females and children than his cohorts, while understanding people more than he probably should (reminding me a lot of Ragna the Bloodedge, from the Blazblue game series) and I'll touch on that in a bit.
+His culture and all Japanese war cultures at the time do not like the thought of women engaged in combat.
+He ends up also being a bot more chivalrous towards females and children than his cohorts while understanding people more than he probably should (reminding me a lot of Ragna the Bloodedge, from the Blazblue game series) and I'll touch on that in a bit.
 Nobunaga is a much more brutal tactician as well as being a hardier individual than his allies.
-His violent streak, as a result of his culture and his multiple times being betrayed, makes for some of the best usage of military tactics I've seen in a war anime in quite some time.
+His violent streak, as a result of his culture and his multiple times being betrayed, makes for some of the best usages of military tactics I've seen in a war anime in quite some time.
 Yoichi ends up being more in between when it comes to his companions' traits, but with more of a tragic war past, which is shallowly explored via his commander, who ends up chatting with him once, and that's it.
 He's probably the least interesting of the trio, but at least, he ends up being the crux of some of the better comedy moments of the first 3 episodes.

-Hoods Drifters Studio (not to get confused with Hoods Entertainment, though they may or may not be affiliated) is brand new to this game, and they did a really good job with their first series, which is of course, this.
-The action is refreshingly brutal, with loads of decapitation and blood, and no censorship anywhere.
+Hoods Drifters Studio (not to get confused with Hoods Entertainment, though they may or may not be affiliated) is brand new to this game, and they did a really good job with their first series, which is, of course, this.
+As if to make up for the writing quality, the action is refreshingly brutal, with loads of decapitation and blood, and no censorship anywhere.
 It's pretty fun seeing how much of a chaotic gore-fest the action scenes are, and they detail some of the bullet moments and impacts very well.
 The character models, while looking similar to Kouta Hirano's most popular work, Hellsing Ultimate, they also feel realistic and sorta unique.
-The only problem I have isn't with the art-stye change during most of the comedy moments, but rather with the usage of CGI for the dragons ans some of the soldiers.
+The only problem I have isn't with the art-stye change during most of the comedy moments, but rather with the usage of CGI for the dragons and some of the soldiers.
 They try to cover it up and make it work with everything, but it doesn't really help much, as it looks awkward.
 Luckily, that problem is barely present in the second half.
 Some moments in the earlier episodes are a bit off though.
 Still, I really hope to see this studio grow since they did such an impressive job with their first project.

-Gospel of the Throttle (by Minutes 'Til Midnight), the OP of the series, doesn't fit the show as well as I wish, but on its own, its a decently slick rock piece.
-The ED, Vermillion (by Maon Kurosaki) is a very good Ed, with a more epic and buildup heavy feel to it, really fitting with how gruesome and heavy the show can be.
-The rest of the OST isn't memorable at all, save for one ok piece.
+I don't have such high praises for the music, sadly.
+Gospel of the Throttle (by Minutes 'Til Midnight), the OP of the series, doesn't fit the show as well as I wish.
+On its own, it's a slick piece, but I don't feel it works here.
+Luckily, the ED, Vermillion (by Maon Kurosaki) is a very good song, with a more epic and buildup heavy feel to it that really fits with how gruesome and heavy the show can be.
+The rest of the OST isn't memorable or worthwhile at all, save for one ok piece.
 The dub is pretty alright.
 No major hiccups here, but nothing spectacular in terms of performances.
 It's a relatively solid dub so far.

 Honestly, despite how cool and refreshing the action scenes were, this show kinda left me feeling bored and annoyed every now and then, especially in the first half.
 I admit, the action is fun, and some moments were definitely bleak, the horrible tone-shifts really leave me dazed and confused, and completely taken out of the experience, which is horrible given that one of these moments take place immediately after the darkest moment of the show!
 If not for the cool action, this wouldn't have engaged me at all, especially since the first 3 episodes left me with the feeling of darkness-induced apathy.
 I nearly dropped it during those first 3 episodes and even then, outside of fight scenes, this show is still very boring at times.
 Plus, not a lot of the gags make me laugh, but at least some of them do.

-Ultimately, while this is a very gruesome action show and some of the gags get a laugh here and there, this show is very sloppy in execution, which is a shame given how awesome this concept is and, again, how sick the fights are.
+Unfortunately, while this is a very gruesome action show and some of the gags get a laugh here and there, this show is a tonal mess that's hard to care about on any level that isn't related to primal, epic bloodbaths.
 At the very least, I hope that this series ends up bringing some notoriety for Hoods Drifters Studio.
 Still, this show is a bit of a disappointment.
 With all that said, I bid you adieu.